 The Tracker plan invests your money in the world markets.

-Pension Bee considers the Tracker its ‘fix it and forget it’ pension.
+The Tracker Plan is considered the ‘fix it and forget it’ pension.
 The mix includes 80% equities, 15% fixed income, and 5% cash.

 Annual fee: 0.50%